• Skip to primary navigation

 To Soak or Not to Soak Dry Pinto Beans

-As far as reducing cook time, there’s a few hours difference depending on the temperature (low or high).
+For pinto beans in the crock pot, there’s a few hours difference depending on the temperature (low or high).
 This may be something to consider if you’d like to have dinner on the table at a certain time.
-If soaking dry beans to optimize nutritional value, soaking for at least eight hours reduces phytic acid and boosts other nutrients (Sources: Dr. Axe and Nourishing Traditions).

-I like to soak my beans to optimize their nutritional value, but it doesn’t always work out that way.
+I like to soak my beans, but it doesn’t always work out that way.
 I either forget or just don’t plan ahead.
 So, I’ve included both methods in the recipe with recommended times.

 Closeup of crock pot pinto beans garnished with jalapenos and cilantro.